lchenbb/NTDS2019_Project/README.md

 ## Project Sturcture

+`preprocessing.ipynb` contains the code for preprocessing.
+We remove the flights which contain unrecorded airports or do not specify source/destination airports.
+Based on the preprocessed data, we build the weighted and non-weighted adjacency matrices and the graph.

+`explore_data.ipynb` contains the code for data exploration.
+We explore the graph by computing degree distribution and centrality metrics.
+We also visualize all airports on the global map with continent borders.

+`exploit_data.ipynb` contains the code for data exploitation.
+We implement spectral clustering algorithm and K-means algorithm on both weighted and non-weighted adjacency matrices.
+In order to discover communities without initialization, we also implement greedy modularity maximization and label propagation methods to detect communities.

+`data` folder contains all raw data, preprocessed data and some other additional data used for visualization.

+`map` folder contains all html files of the visualization results.

 ## Authors
 * **CAI Fengyu** [email](mailto:fengyu.cai@epfl.ch)
 * **CHEN Liangwei** [email](mailto:liangwei.chen@epfl.ch)
 * **LI Junze** [email](mailto:junze.li@epfl.ch)
 * **ZHOU Wanhao** [email](mailto:wanhao.zhou@epfl.ch)

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.